 - 1. Have been encouraged to sustain or adopt a Christian worldview characterized by participation in a Christian community. - 2.
 Have been encouraged to balance career, family, church, and community successfully. - 3.
-Be familiar with the appropriate theories of communication. - 4.
-Have developed the appropriate writing styles and skills expected by future employers or graduate programs. - 5.
+Be familiar with the appropriate theories of communication. - Have developed the appropriate writing styles and skills expected by future employers or graduate programs. - 5.
 Have an understanding of the fundamentals of research and be able to interpret research findings. - 6.
 Understand the ethics of communication. - 7.
-Be able to pursue succesfully a master's degree in business or public relations, or to pursue a career in public relations, corporate communications, or a communications profession in an agency, firm, corporation, non-profit, sports franchise, or other organizational environment. - 8.
-Operate within legal frameworks and guidelines of media.
+Be able to pursue succesfully a master's degree in business or public relations, or to pursue a career in public relations, corporate communications, or a communications profession in an agency, firm, corporation, non-profit, sports franchise, or other organizational environment.